Create an NFS volume for Azure NetApp Files

 Currently, NFSv4.1 supports root access to volumes only.
 See Configure NFSv4.1 default domain for Azure NetApp Files.

-You should ensure that you’re using the proper mount instructions for the volume.
+Ensure that you’re using the proper mount instructions for the volume.
 See Mount or unmount a volume for Windows or Linux virtual machines.

 The NFS client should be in the same VNet or peered VNet as the Azure NetApp Files volume.
 Connecting from outside the VNet is supported; however, it will introduce additional latency and decrease overall performance.